 The University of San Francisco offers a competitive and comprehensive benefits package for you and your family, ranging from medical, dental and vision insurance to commuter benefits, retirement savings planning, and much more.
 In fact, USF has over 25 benefits and wellness programs for eligible faculty and staff that support you in achieving and maintaining good health and well-being.

 Schedule your Benefits Orientation today for more information.

 For a brief description of the benefits listed above, please see our ‘USF Benefits at a Glance’ brochure.

 For detailed information, including rates and eligibility requirements, please read the 2015 USF Benefits Guide.
 If you are a new hire or experience a qualifying event in the remainder of 2014, please read the 2014 USF Benefits Guide.

 Where do you start?

 - Carefully review the plan information in the Faculty and Staff 2014 Benefits Guide.

-- Come to a Benefits Orientation, held every week in the Department of Human Resources
+- Come to a Benefits Orientation, held every week in the Office of Human Resources

 - Review the information on this website.